 Canon 100D vs G1X Mark II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and February 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in March 2013 and February 2014.
 The 100D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an 1.5-inch (G1X Mark II) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G1X Mark II provides 13 MP.
+The 100D has a resolution of 17.9 megapixels, whereas the G1X Mark II provides 13 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is notably smaller (19 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the G1X Mark II are weather-sealed.